 Free And Diffuse Sound Fields

-Close-miking with directional microphones in soundproof environments generally leads to a cleaner more direct free-field capture of the audio.
+Close-miking with directional microphones in soundproof environments generally leads to a cleaner, more direct, free-field audio capture.

 Distant-miked omnidirectional microphones in lively environments generally lead to more diffuse-field signals.